Luís Simões, travel sketcher around the world

-After 2 weeks in Jakarta, I feel that it is not my (our) place of choice to travel.
+2 weeks in Jakarta later, we felt that it is not our place of choice to travel.
 It’s too busy and polluted.
 Yet, is very authentic and way cheaper than Bali, if I have to compare.
 Because Anisa is Indonesian, I wonder if she could see it a bit easier than I do, but her answer was:

 “In the past, I loved Jakarta because of its challenges: facing the crazy traffic and the pollution.
 Deal with so many people and chaos.
 But since I moved to Bali, I can’t really connect with Jakarta anymore.”